junxit/us-congress-bills-116/metadata.md

 - Rep. Lynch, Stephen F. [D-MA-8] (L000562)

+## Cosponsors (2)

+- Rep. Hice, Jody B. [R-GA-10] (H001071)
+- Rep. Taylor, Van [R-TX-3] (T000479)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2019-02-11 — [House 116-1-76](votes/house-116-1-0076.md) — On Motion to Suspend the Rules and Pass — **Passed** (377–3)

 ## Actions

 - 2019-02-07 — Introduced in House
 - 2019-02-07 — Introduced in House
 - 2019-02-07 — Referred to the House Committee on Oversight and Reform.
+- 2019-02-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-02-11 — Considered as unfinished business. (consideration: CR H1504-1505)
+- 2019-02-11 — Considered under suspension of the rules. (consideration: CR H1498-1499)
+- 2019-02-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1065.
+- 2019-02-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-02-11 — Ms. Hill (CA) moved to suspend the rules and pass the bill.
+- 2019-02-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 3 (Roll no. 76). (text: CR H1496)
+- 2019-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 3 (Roll no. 76).(text: CR H1496)